 - Restricted Group financial information: Restricted Group financial information includes the results of operations, assets and liabilities of the Issuer and its Restricted Subsidiaries (that is, the companies of the Group subject to the Notes covenants).
 In particular, and except as otherwise described herein, Restricted Group financial information relates to the results of operations, assets and liabilities of the Issuer and its Restricted Subsidiaries which, except as described in the following sentence, exclusively engage in our Pulp Business.
-In connection with the separation of the Unrestricted Group from the Restricted Group, on December 15 the Issuer has transferred its shares of Celulosa Energía, S.A.U. (which will be designated as an Unrestricted Subsidiary on the Issue Date) to ENCE Energía, S.L.U., which has become the new holding company of the Unrestricted Group.
-As a result of the transfer, the shares and assets of Celulosa Energía, S.A.U. (which operates the 41 MW biomass energy generation facility at Huelva) has become assets of the Unrestricted Group.
-In addition, Restricted Group financial information for 2015, as well as for prior periods, includes the contribution to results of the Biomass Boiler (as defined herein), including certain ancillary equipment, with a total value of €42.6 million at our former pulp production facility in Huelva, Spain, pending the transfer of such assets to the Unrestricted Group.
-Based on management accounts, the Biomass Boiler produced negative EBITDA for the twelve months ended December 31, 2015.
-The completion of the transfer of such assets from the Restricted Group to the Unrestricted Group is expected to occur by no later than 2016. - Unrestricted Group financial information: Unrestricted Group financial information includes the results of operations, assets and liabilities of the Issuer's Unrestricted Subsidiaries (that is, the subsidiaries not subject to the Notes covenants).
+In connection with the separation of the Unrestricted Group from the Restricted Group, on December 2015 the Issuer has transfered its shares of Celulosa Energía, S.A.U. (which will be designated as an Unrestricted Subsidiary on the Issue Date) to Ence Energía, S.L.U., which has became the new holding company of the Unrestricted Group.
+As a result of the transfer, the shares and assets of Celulosa Energía, S.A.U. (which operates the 41 MW biomass energy generation facility at Huelva) has become assets of the Unrestricted Group. - Unrestricted Group financial information: Unrestricted Group financial information includes the results of operations, assets and liabilities of the Issuer's Unrestricted Subsidiaries (that is, the subsidiaries not subject to the Notes covenants).
 In particular, and except as otherwise described herein, Unrestricted Group financial information relates to the results of operations, assets and liabilities of the Unrestricted Subsidiaries which exclusively engage in our standalone Energy Business.

-As at the Issue Date, all subsidiaries of the Issuer not designated as Unrestricted Subsidiaries will be Restricted Subsidiaries, with such Restricted Subsidiaries comprising: Celulosas de Asturias, S.A.U.; Norte Forestal, S.A.U.; Silvasur Agroforestal, S.A.U.; Ibersilva, S.A.U.; and Iberflorestal-Comércio e Servi, cos Florestais S.A. ("Iberflorestal, S.A.").
+As at the Issue Date, all subsidiaries of the Issuer not designated as Unrestricted Subsidiaries will be Restricted Subsidiaries, with such Restricted Subsidiaries comprising: Celulosas de Asturias, S.A.U.; Norte Forestal, S.A.U.; Silvasur Agroforestal, S.A.U.; Ibersilva, S.A.U.; and Iberflorestal-Comércio e Servicios Florestais S.A. ("Iberflorestal, S.A.").
 For a chart indicating which subsidiaries will be Restricted Subsidiaries and which subsidiaries will be Unrestricted Subsidiaries.

-In these Listing Particulars, we also present certain non-IFRS measures, including Adjusted EBITDA, Cash Costs, EBITDA, Gross debt, Net debt, Other Cash Costs, Total Costs, Unlevered free cash flow (excluding expansion capital expenditure), Wood Costs and Working capital, as well as certain leverage and coverage ratios that are not required by, nor presented in accordance with, IFRS.

-As used in these Listing Particulars, the following terms have the following meanings:
+In these Listing Particulars, we also present certain non-IFRS measures, including Adjusted EBITDA, Cash Costs, EBITDA, Gross debt, Net debt, Other Cash Costs, Total Costs, Unlevered free cash flow (excluding expansion capital expenditure), Wood Costs and Working capital, as well as certain leverage and coverage ratios that are not required by, nor presented in accordance with, IFRS.As used in these Listing Particulars, the following terms have the following meanings: